jnozzi/cocoadev.com/SiteContent/General/AaronSittig.markdown

-Aaron Sittig is, by day, a mac dev for Napster, by night, a hacker for [[BlackholeMedia]].
+Aaron Sittig is, by day, a mac dev for Napster, by night, a hacker for General/BlackholeMedia.
 Aaron has been developing Mac software since 1998.
-He is in the midst of internal turmoil, trying to decide if he should commit to Cocoa or [[CarbonEvents]] (Update: He takes the road less traveled and settles for polygamy)
+He is in the midst of internal turmoil, trying to decide if he should commit to Cocoa or General/CarbonEvents (Update: He takes the road less traveled and settles for polygamy)

 (Update: He sleeps instead of working for Napster now.
 The rest remains true.
 Especially the eternal internal turmoil. !!
 And the bald head.)